 I understand you may feel worried about what your child is talking to me about.
-However, you should bear in mind that I am bound by BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy, for more information follow the link http://www.bacp.co.uk/ethical_framework/ which contains guidance to counsellors about honouring client confidentiality.
+However, you should bear in mind that I am bound by BACP’s Ethical Framework for Good Practice for the Counselling Professions, for more information see the BACP website, which contains guidance to counsellors about honouring client confidentiality.
 Please remember I am not going to judge you or anyone else in your child’s life.

 The counselling relationship is very private and personal and each child will respond differently.
 Some children may wish to talk about their counselling sessions while others, especially teenagers, may wish to keep the content of the sessions to private.
 It is important that you are guided by your child.

 There may be times when your child seems upset following a counselling session and this may be because they have been talking about painful feelings.
 Showing sensitivity to their distress, while also respecting their right to privacy is difficult for parents and carers, but important in supporting your child and their counselling process.

 It is natural that you will want to know how your child is getting on in their counselling and it may be possible for us to arrange to meet to review your child’s progress.
 I will only do this with your child’s consent and they will know what is to be discussed or may also attend the review session.
 Again it is important to remember I will have agreed a confidential relationship with your child and have an ethical duty to stick to this.